grew up in Cerritos, CA and went north to Stanford, where he studied

 intentional community house in a mostly black neighborhood in Dorchester.

-They enjoy their current church, Rescued Church Boston, and do urban
+They enjoy their current church, Neighborhood Church of Dorchester, and do urban

 Lazarus at the Gate